-With a hedge trimmer, you'll groom and sculpt all your bushes in no time so you can spend less time trimming and more time enjoying your yard.
+With a hedge trimmer, you'll groom and sculpt all your bushes in a fraction of the time, so you can spend less time trimming and more time enjoying your yard.
 All you have to decide is which is better for you, electric or gas?

 Electric Hedge Trimmers

-Whether you choose a battery-powered or a corded plug-in hedge trimmer, you'll find it's a lot less hassle than a gas model.
-If you're looking for something that's easy to maneuver and doesn't require knowledge in small-engines, this is the tool for you.
+Whether you choose a battery-powered or a corded plug-in hedge trimmer, you'll find it's incredibly user-friendly and convenient.
+If you're looking for something that's easy to carry and doesn't require knowledge of small engines, this is the tool for you.

-Gas hedge trimmers offer more power than their electric counterparts.
-They also have more features, like vibration dampening and adjustable handles which rotate up to 180 degrees.
+Gas hedge trimmers provide more power than their electric counterparts.
+They also have more features to make trimming pleasant, including some of the following examples:

-Gas hedge trimmers are 2-cycle, so you'll have to mix gas and oil in the tank.
-Gas units are ideal for large yards that require more heavy-duty trimming.
-And there's no cord, so you're free to roam wherever the hedges take you.
+Gas hedge trimmers use 2-cycle engines, so you'll have to mix gas and oil in the fuel tank.
+However, they're ideal for large yards that require more heavy-duty trimming.
+Because there's no cord, you're free to roam wherever the hedges take you.